The Lived Experienced Café

 - Helpless and no one cares

 The Lived Experience Café is hosted by Dementia Crossroads, the website of Behavioural Support Services, Providence Care Seniors Mental Health (Kingston, Ontario) working in partnership with the Alzheimer Societies of SE Ontario.
 We believe to create meaningful services and supports; the voice of those using these services must be heard.
-Our goal is to create a virtual lived experience network - a "knowledge bank" of people across South Eastern Ontario to be that voice.
+Our goal is to create a South Eastern Ontario Lived Experience Network - a "knowledge bank" of people across South Eastern Ontario to be that voice.
+This site provides an opportunity to hold these conversations through discussion forums and monthly live (typed) chat events.

 This is an opportunity for people to have an advisory role - sharing insights and suggestions for change (anonymously) partnering with professionals who plan and provide services for older adults across the health care continuum.
-Sharon Osvald, the Lived Experience Network Coordinator and the Lived Experience Café website facilitator, invites you to join the conversation.
+Vicky Willis, the NEW SE Ontario Lived Experience Network Facilitator and the Lived Experience Café website host, invites you to join the conversation.
+(Please see the Calendar for dates and locations when Vicky will be holding face to face conversations in your area.)

 Defining Lived Experience?